d-theus/vncrec-ruby/README.md

 specified, `vncrec` assumes raw.
 There is also a way to record raw video by specifying filename with extension .raw.
 This way FFmpeg is not required.

+_NOTE:_ you should use avconv (from libav-tools) on some debian systems.
+Please, make a symlink, e.g. `ln -s /usr/bin/avconv /usr/bin/ffmpeg`.